How to Query Paginated Data in GraphQL

 Link to this section#Paginating a Profile's Transactions

-The response will return all Transaction nodes with cursors from MQ to Mw.
-To get the next page, we repeat this query setting the value of after to the value of pageInfo.endCursor.
+Now to get the next page, we repeat this query, setting the value of after to the ending cursor from the response: pageInfo.endCursor.

 Link to this section#Using Pagination with React + Apollo